 Columbus is the perfect place to enjoy the holiday season with your family.
 There’s nothing like the cool air, falling snow, and twinkling lights to put you in the Christmas spirit!
 After a 2020 hiatus due to the pandemic, these Columbus Christmas events are back up and running for the 2021 holiday season – and better yet, they are free!
 Here is my list of 5 free Christmas events in Columbus, Ohio!

-This post may contain affiliate links.
+This post contains affiliate links!

-Scioto Mile Christmas Lights
+Scioto Mile Lights and WinterFest

 The Scioto Mile is a great place to chill in the heat of summer, but now you can enjoy it during the holiday season.
-The lights go on at Bicentennial Park on November 21st, but the inaugural celebration for 2019 will be a WinterFest event taking place Saturday, December 7th.
+The lights go on at Bicentennial Park on November 21st, but the inaugural celebration for 2019 will be a WinterFest event taking place Saturday, December 4th.
 WinterFest includes a free concert of various local and national performers from 11 am- 4 pm.
 Food trucks and beer vendors will also be present.

-If you can’t make it, the lights stay up until January, so swing by after that holiday party or business meeting.
+If you can’t make it, the lights stay up until January 3rd, so swing by after that holiday party or business meeting.

-This Christmas display will open Tuesday, December 3rd through New Years Day.
+This Christmas display will open Wednesday, December 1 through New Years Day.
 The lights turn on each evening at 5:00 pm and weekends are filled with the sounds of local performers.
 This may just be your newest Christmas tradition- and it’s absolutely FREE.
 Check their website for special choir performances.